10 Key Heart Failure Signs Every Elderly Patient Should Recognize

 Sleep Disturbances: A Symptom of Heart Failure

 If you are experiencing sleep problems, it is vital to engage in open discussions with your healthcare providers.
 Exploring the possibility of sleep studies can help you gain a better understanding of your condition.
-By addressing insomnia and sleep apnea, you may improve your cardiovascular health and overall well-being, leading to a better quality of life.
+By addressing , you may improve your cardiovascular health and overall well-being, leading to a better quality of life.
 Additionally, lifestyle medicine—encompassing stress management and a nutritious diet—can play a crucial role in alleviating symptoms of cardiac issues and enhancing sleep quality.
 It is also essential to consider the timing of diuretic medications, as taking them later in the day may cause nocturia, disrupting your sleep.

 The chart shows the percentage of individuals with cardiac issues affected by different sleep disturbances.
 A larger segment indicates a higher percentage of people experiencing that condition.